 Motorcycles and Scooters

 All two-wheeled vehicles must enter the Main Common via the main entrance opposite the Silver Cup Public House and will be directed to the Baa Lamb Trees area via a dedicated route immediately on the left.
-No tickets will be available at the event and any motorcycle or scooter arriving without a ticket will not be admitted.
+No tickets will be available at the event and any motorcycle or scooter arriving without a ticket will not be admitted unless there are spaces available, in which case motorcycles and scooters will be admitted for a donation of £10.
 With the permission of the police, there is likely to be “ride out” by motorcycles and scooters.

-The free souvenir plaque will be available at the Reception for each entrant on a first-come, first-served basis but you must produce your ticket.
+The free souvenir plaque will be available at the Control Point for each entrant on a first-come, first-served basis but you must produce your ticket.
 We are indebted to Bennett’s Car Parts for sponsoring the plaques.